 If you click on the name of any report element, the report element properties of that report element are shown in a popup window.
-Below the report element properties for the concept "Total inventories, net" are shown and as you can see it provides all properties for that specific report element:
+Below the report element

 The raw information for reported facts which exist within a reported component is summarized within the fact table view of a component.
 The fact table view shows each fact, the characteristics of each fact, the value of each fact, and for numeric facts it shows the units and rounding of the fact.
 If any parenthetical explanations (i.e. XBRL footnotes) exist for the fact, you can navigate to those from this view.
 This is the fact table view of the Inventory Components component.